 Rape and Domestic Violence: Rape, including spousal rape, is a criminal offense with penalties of five to 20 years in prison, depending on the type of offense.
 The law prohibits spousal abuse, and victims may bring criminal charges against abusive spouses.
-According to the Ministry of Justice, there were no reported
+According to the Association of Assistance to Victims of Offenses, a Monaco-based nongovernmental organization that supports victims of domestic violence, there were 50 cases of domestic or family violence as of October.
+Six victims out of 50 decided to lodge an official complaint.
+On August 22, a woman was stabbed by her husband.
+She was seriously injured but survived.
+Her husband, a citizen of the country, was arrested and charged with attempted murder.